BADMS/script.colorbox/README.md

-see skin.adonic for current usage!
+see skin.adonic aura or AeonMQ6 for current usage!